Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Evaluation Discussion

-We observe a consistent pattern of integer quantization outperforming floating-point quantization with weights at 3 bits and activations at 3 to 4 bits across all three models.
-This performance gap narrows as the weight precision increases to 4 bits and beyond.
-Surprisingly, for configurations where weights and activations are set at 4 and 5 bits, respectively, and above, floating-point quantization outperforms integer quantization by up to $6\%$ for models such as ViT-B-32.

-Notably, when using 4-bit weights and 8-bit activations, both integer and floating-point representations closely approach the accuracy of the full-precision model.
-When analyzing each model individually, we can conclude that traditional convolutional models like ResNet-18 perform equally well with integer and minifloat quantization, while models such as MobileNetV2 and ViT-B-32 benefit from minifloat quantization.
+We first discuss the Top-1 model accuracy (\%) for various precision configurations and present the best-case results across all post-training optimization techniques in Table~\ref{fp_int_acc}.
+We observe that integer quantization outperforms minifloat quantization with 3-bit weights and 3- to 4-bit activations across all three models.
+However, this performance gap diminishes as the weight precision increases to 4 bits and beyond.
+For configurations where weights and activations are set to 4 and 5~bits, respectively, and above, minifloat quantization outperforms integer quantization by up to $6\%$ for models such as ViT-B-32.
+Notably, with 4-bit weights and 8-bit activations, both integer and minifloat representations closely approach the accuracy of the full-precision model.
+Upon individual model analysis, {we conclude that while traditional convolutional models like ResNet-18 perform equally well with integer and minifloat quantization, more complex models such as MobileNetV2 and ViT-B-32, characterized by the presence of outliers in their weight and activation distributions, benefit from minifloat quantization due to its larger dynamic range.}

-We illustrate the impact on memory cost through Pareto curves for all three models, visually representing the trade-offs between accuracy and memory costs, as shown in Figure \ref{fig:overall_bitwidth}.
-The black dotted line represents the accuracy of the full-precision model in \code{FP32}.
-The various dot product bit-widths directly correspond to specific levels of model compression.
-For example, with a dot product bit-width of 18, we can achieve an impressive $\sim57\times$ higher memory efficiency than the full-precision weights and activations (calculated as $(32 \times 32)/18$).

-Interestingly, at a dot product bit-width of 18, integer quantization surpasses floating-point by roughly $1.5\%$ for ResNet-18.
-Yet, both formats exhibit sub-optimal performance for MobileNetV2, with integer representation dominating floating-point.
-For ViT-B-32, floating-point quantization can attain a remarkable $70.58\%$ accuracy with a dot product bit-width of 15 as compared to $67.16\%$ with integer quantization, resulting in a compression rate of around $\sim68\times$ compared to the full-precision baseline.

-\textbf{Impact on Resource Utilization.} Figure \ref{fig:overall_LUTs} provides Pareto curves for our considered models, presenting the trade-off between model accuracy and hardware resource utilization.
-Note that these Pareto curves depict the optimal model accuracy with respect to the number of LUTs, different from our previous analysis, where we discussed the best model accuracy at any given bit-width combination.
-In general, lower precision configurations correspond to lower resource utilizations, particularly for integer MACs.
-However, for floating-point MACs, the resource utilization depends on the number of exponent and mantissa bits.

-As observed in Figure \ref{fig:overall_LUTs}, integer quantization tends to outperform minifloat quantization, especially when the LUT utilization is 70 or less, mainly due to its simpler MAC design.
-As discussed earlier, minifloat MAC units require more intricate operations, such as shift operations and comparators.
-Nonetheless, the integer and minifloat representations converge as the resource budget increases slightly.